cheatingthemichal/R-cluster-tutorial/README.md

 pwd
 =>/ifs/home/msph/ehs/mah2350
 ```
 The ending is based on your deparment and uni.
-Make sure to change it accorindgly throughout the tutorial.
+Make sure to change it accordingly throughout the tutorial.
 Move to your scratch directory, where you will want to store results and data.
 ```bash
 cd /ifs/scratch/msph/ehs/mah2350
 ```